klkblake/mm/PROTOCOL.md

 Protocol specification
 ======================

+In the future this protocol will be replaced with something based on CurveCP.
+However, for the present the following suffices.

 The protocol uses two ports, the control port 29192 and the data port 29292.
 The data port is used for uploading/downloading large files (pictures, videos, etc).
 Appart from the initial exchange, everything is encrypted using